 "If the orcs of the Misty Mountains have sealed Redhorn Pass, then both Rivendell and Lorien are in peril.
-If the spirit of Caradhas, as Galadriel has named this monster, grows stronger, then eventually it will bring the cold of Morgoth upon us all.
+If the spirit of Caradhas, as Galadriel has named this monster grows stronger, then eventually it will bring the cold of Morgoth upon us all.
 It must be defeated.
 Redhorn Pass must be freed."

-192. Though your own light is dim and feeble, countless facets in the sparkling walls reflect and intensify its light until it seems you stand in bright daylight.
+- 192. Though your own light is dim and feeble, countless facets in the sparkling walls reflect and intensify its light until it seems you stand in bright daylight.
 Mithril!
 Here, countless years ago, the dwarves of Moria delved for the precious metal.
-And here, too, did they unleash Durin's Bane.

-193. Oin's spectral voice whispers.
+And here, too, did they unleash Durin's Bane. - 193.
+Oin's spectral voice whispers.
 "From Dwili's cairn.
 WEST.
 NORTH.
 EAST.
-NORTH."

-194. In the section marked Other, you find the following entry in a book entitled "Hobbit Life in Bree."
-Weathertop, the southernmost of the Weather Hills near Bree was once the site of Amon Sul, an ancient fortress destroyed by the forces of the Witch-king.
-There are said to be crypts and caverns beneath its ruins, though they were sealed by the Witch-king of Angmar, and only the use of the same magic word that he used to seal the caverns can counter his spell.
-There are rumored to be other entrances into the caverns within the ruins of Weathertop, but none of Bree has ever confirmed this.
-One notable feature of Weathertop is the Lonely Stone, believed to have been placed by the survivors of Witch-king as a burial marker to honor the dead slain by the Witch-king in those ancient wars.
+NORTH." - 194.
+In the section marked Other, you find the following entry in a book entitled "Hobbit Life in Bree."
+Weathertop, the southernmost of the Weather Hills near Bree was once the site of Amon Sul, an ancient fortress destroyed by the forces of the Witch-King.
+There are said to be crypts and caverns beneath its ruins, though they were sealed by the Witch-King of Angmar, and only the use of the same magic word that he used to seal the caverns can counter his spell.
+There are rumoured to be other entrances into the caverns within the ruins of Weathertop, but none of Bree has ever confirmed this.
+One notable feature of Weathertop is the Lonely Stone, believed to have been placed by the survivors of Witch-King as a burial marker to honour the dead slain by the Witch-King in those ancient wars.

-The Stone Alone was honored in a prophecy made by the famed Seer Malbeth:
+The Stone Alone was honoured in a prophecy made by the famed Seer Malbeth:

 When Isildur's Doom Awake, And Its lost bearer Dreams, Then the Stone Alone shall shake, To find a Broken Wing.
-Reforged shall be a shattered sword less, deep inside, you feel a disquietness.
-There is something more to these finely crafted statues than just stone.
-Could it have something to do with the dark discolorations on the warriors' weapons?

-The hope of the Dunedain;

-The weak shall overthrow the Lord

-Destroyed shall be the Bane.
+Reforged shall be a shattered sword The hope of the Dunedain; The weak shall overthrow the Lord Destroyed shall be the Bane.

-A scribbled footnote says: "As

-usual with Malbeth's prophecies, no

-one can truly understand a word of
+A scribbled footnote says: "As usual with Malbeth's prophecies, no one can truly understand a word of them."

-them."